The Hip Joint

 There are three main extracapsular ligaments, continuous with the outer surface of the hip joint capsule:

-- Iliofemoral ligament – spans between the anterior inferior iliac spine and the intertrochanteric line of the femur.
+- Iliofemoral ligament – arises from the anterior inferior iliac spine and then bifurcates before inserting into the intertrochanteric line of the femur.

-- It has a ‘Y’ shaped appearance, and prevents hyperextension of the hip joint
+- It has a ‘Y’ shaped appearance, and prevents hyperextension of the hip joint.
+It is the strongest of the three ligaments.

-- Pubofemoral – spans between the superior pubic rami and the intertrochanteric line of the femur.
+- Pubofemoral – spans between the superior pubic rami and the intertrochanteric line of the femur, reinforcing the capsule anteriorly and inferiorly.

 - It has a triangular shape, and prevents excessive abduction and extension.

-- Ischiofemoral – spans between the body of the ischium and the greater trochanter of the femur.
+- Ischiofemoral– spans between the body of the ischium and the greater trochanter of the femur, reinforcing the capsule posteriorly.

-- It has a spiral orientation, and prevents excessive extension.
+- It has a spiral orientation, and prevents hyperextension and holds the femoral head in the acetabulum.

 The arterial supply to the hip joint is largely via the medial and lateral circumflex femoral arteries – branches of the profunda femoris artery (deep femoral artery).
 They anastomose at the base of the femoral neck to form a ring, from which smaller arteries arise to supply the hip joint itself.